gbasulto/gbasulto/README.md

 ## 📈 Research & Publications

 I actively publish in areas related to transportation statistics, kernel methods, and computational statistics.
-You can find my academic work on [Google Scholar](https://scholar.google.com/citations?user=Gsccollaboration, especially on open-source statistical tools or transportation data analysis.
-Feel free to reach out via [my website](http://gbasrough GitHub!
+You can find mora about my work at [InTrans Website](https://www.intrans.iastate.edu/people/guillermo-basulto-elias/).